Revisiting Cases 2 and 11 of the Map Color Theorem: Case 2

-Since the additional adjacency step is almost identical to that in Ringel and Youngs \cite{RingelYoungs-Case2}, we only sketch the details.
-First, the edges $(0, \delta)$, $(0, \gamma)$, $(0, -\gamma)$, and $(0, \varepsilon)$ are flipped and replaced with the edges $(u, y_0)$, $(c, v)$, $(a, w)$, and $(b, x)$, respectively.
-It is possible to add all of the edges between the vertices $a, b, c, u, v, w, x, y_0$ using four handles while keeping the embedding triangular.
-As observed in Sun \cite{Sun-Minimum}, three of the handles are equivalent to attaching a certain genus embedding of $K_8$ along two vertex-disjoint quadrangular faces.
-After these modifications, the rotations at numbered vertices besides $0$ are the same as in the original derived embedding, except possibly with $0$ missing.
+Now, as shown in Figure \ref{fig-case2mod}, there are two six-sided faces $[0, x, b, 0, y_0, u]$ and $[0, w, a, 0, c, v]$.
+After adding the edges $(x,u)$, $(b, y_0)$, $(w, v)$, and $(a, c)$ inside of these faces, following Section 7.5 of Ringel \cite{Ringel-MapColor}, one may connect the two shaded faces $[x, b, y_0, u]$ and $[w, a, c, v]$ with three handles to add all of the remaining missing edges between these eight vertices.
+In Sun \cite[Fig.\ 9]{Sun-Minimum}, this process is interpreted as gluing a certain genus embedding of $K_8$ to these two quadrangular faces.
+After all of these modifications, the rotations at numbered vertices besides $0$ are the same as in the original derived embedding, except possibly with $0$ missing.